COBRA vs Short-Term Health Insurance in Idaho

 COBRA is not always cheap, but it can sometimes prevent expensive surprises.

-Short-term health insurance may be worth considering if you are generally healthy and only need coverage for a temporary gap.
+Short-term health insurance may be worth comparing if you are generally healthy and only need coverage for a temporary gap.

 It may fit if: